Skip to the content

 However, this is discretionary, and so you should make sure you discuss your specific circumstances with the Carer's Allowance Unit (or the Disability and Carers Service in Northern Ireland) to get further guidance, and to get clarification as to how your particular earnings will be calculated.

 If you are in self-employment your average weekly earnings are normally calculated by looking at a specific trading period, which is normally a year.
-However if you have only recently started your self-employment, or if there has been a change in your circumstances, then a different period more representative of your average weekly earnings can sometimes be used.
+However if you have only recently started your self-employment, or if there has been a change in the pattern of your business, then a different period that's more representative of your average weekly earnings can sometimes be used.

 What if there is no regular pattern?

-If there is no regular pattern, the decision maker should average your net earnings over five weeks or another period if this leads to a more accurate assessment.
+If there is no regular pattern, the decision maker may average your net earnings over five weeks or another period if this leads to a more accurate assessment.

 • Income Tax